fury-ui/fury-ui/README.md

-# fury-ui
+# Fury UI
-The most popular Simple Modern UI in the world
+Fury UI · The most popular Simple Modern UI in the world from <3 INDONESIA

+# see to document